ktp-forked-repos/mwzoo/README.md

  - Sync data to be used for relational purposes in MySQL or SQLITE3
  - Make interfacing for CRITs
  - Don't necessarily bother w/ cuckoo... maybe just write our own lightweight automated-sandbox (again)...
+ - - Or just write parsers against cuckoo's output to greatly downsize the json files
  - Cuckoo is annoying and finicky and wants too much to become a "complete, do all things, solution"